 It is Mike's mission to leverage the capabilities, efficiencies, and reliability of the electric power system in order to foster development of sustainable interconnected transport systems alongside a sustainable interconnected electric power system.
 He is pursuing a career based not only in science and engineering research, but one that transcends into management, politics, and education.

-Mike was born and raised in the Appalachian city of Steubenville, Ohio, educated in Dayton and Montreal, and has also lived in Columbus and Portland, Oregon.
-Mike presently resides in Montreal.
+Mike was born and raised in the Appalachian city of Steubenville, Ohio, educated in Dayton and Montreal, and has also lived in Columbus and Portland.
+Mike presently resides in Portland, Oregon.

 2006- "MIDI Quest" music project

 2009- Robotic Lawnmower, undergraduate engineering/design project, Wright State University